 So whether you maintain legacy systems, have the need to run multiple OS’s and software versions, or are fortunate enough to receive regular computer hardware updates, virtualization can go a long way to solving software and hardware compatibility issues as well as greatly reduce the time you spend installing or re-installing software.

 Do you have an opinion on virtualization in general, or on specific virtualization software like VMware?
-If you do, please share your comments with us below using the “leave a reply” option.
+If you do, please share your comments with us below using the “post a comment or question” link below.